keithnoguchi/arch-on-air/README.md

 [travis CI](https://travis-ci.org/keinohguchi/arch-on-air) to make sure that's valid under the clean [arch](https://archlinux.org) environment.

-You can also see it in action locally by running `$ make travis-ci`, as in [.travis.yml](.travis.yml).
+You can also see it in action locally by running `$ make test`, as in [.travis.yml](.travis.yml).

 - [Console](#console)